Tea lovers, rejoice.

 Once time is up, enjoy!

-Depending how you like your mushroom tea there are plenty of Chaga tea recipes out there to play around with, such as Chaga chai or even vanilla infused Chaga tea.
+Depending on how you like your mushroom tea there are plenty of chaga tea recipes out there to play around with, such as Chaga chai or even vanilla infused chaga tea recipe.

 - Cinnamon stick